neondatabase/website/content/docs/reference/glossary.md

 ## Branch

 An isolated copy of data, similar to a Git branch.
-Just as a Git branch allows developers to work on separate features or fixes without impacting the main version of their code, a Neon branch enables users to modify a copy of their data in isolation from their main line of data.
+Data includes databases, schemas, tables, records, indexes, roles — everything that comprises data in a Postgres instance.
+Just as a Git branch allows developers to work on separate features or fixes without impacting the main line or version of their code, a Neon branch enables users to modify a copy of their data in isolation from their main line of data.
 This approach facilitates parallel database development, testing, and other features, similar to Git's code branching system.

 Each Neon project is created with a main line of data referred to as the [root branch](#root-branch).
-A branch created from the root branch or another branch is a  [copy-on-write](#copy-on-write) clone of its parent.
+A branch created from the root branch or another branch is a [copy-on-write](#copy-on-write) clone of the parent branch.

-You can create a branch from the current or past state of the parent branch.
-A branch created from the current state of the parent branch includes the databases and roles that existed on the parent branch at the time of branch creation.
-A branch created from a past state of the parent branch includes the databases and roles that existed in the past state.
+You can create a branch from the current or past state of another branch.
+A branch created from the current state of another branch includes the databases and roles that existed on that branch at the time of branch creation.
+A branch created from a past state of another branch includes the databases and roles that existed in the past state.

-Connecting to a database on a branch requires connecting via the branch's compute endpoint.
+Connecting to a database on a branch requires connecting via a compute endpoint attached to the branch.
 See [Connect to a branch](/docs/manage/branches#connect-to-a-branch).

 ## Branching